Kavinga17/Kavinga17/README.md

 <br/>
-🎯 "Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand." — Martin Fowler
+<h6>🎯 "Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand." </h6>
 </div>

 <div align="center">